janko/rodauth-rails/README.md

 ### Model

-The `Rodauth::Rails::Model` mixin can be included into the account model, which defines a password attribute with validations (similar to `has_secure_password`), login validations, and associations for tables used by enabled authentication features.
+The `Rodauth::Rails::Model` mixin can be included into the account model, which defines a password attribute and associations for tables used by enabled authentication features.

 ```rb
 class Account < ApplicationRecord